mementum/backtrader/docs/introduction.rst

 Introduction
 ============

-Backtrader is a pseudo-event driven backtesting platform for trading strategies.
-"Pseudo"-Event drive means your objects will be called but the actual timing for this called is not controlled by traditional events, but rather by a set of recursive loops.
+Backtrader is Python based backtesting platform for developing home cooked indicators and trading strategies.

+The platform can operate as a tick-based platform.
+In this mode for each bar all objects will be called to recalculate (many times the "ticks" will be complete bars) It can also operate in batch mode processing each all bars at once.

-This design would in theory allow to connecto to a live trading and/or data feed platform without compromising speed.
-At the moment this is just a possibility which is not foreseen.
+The tick-based approach would allow to connect to a real-time data feed.
+The batch mode is much faster but operates on a existing set of bars, which is appropriate for backtesting.

+User defined objects (ex: indicators) can only provide the tick-based methods and they will still operate in batch mode (by looping n times over the tick-based method)

 The platform has been designed to avoid external dependencies as much as possible.
 As such the only things that are currently needed are:

   * Python 2.7 (development was finished when running 2.7.9, but most of it was done with Python 2.7.5)

+Optionally:

   * matplotlib if you want to plot charts of your strategies and associated datas (1.4.2 has been tested)

     matplotlib will obviously pull in its own dependencies

-The basic building blocks in the platform that you'll become acquainted with are:
+The basic building blocks in the platform that you'll become acquainted with
+are:

   * Data Feeds
   * Indicators
   * Strategies
-  * Broker
+  * Brokers
   * Commissions
   * Position Sizers
   * Analyzers
   * Plotters
   * Cerebro (the main looping engine)

 Don't panic!!!
 One of the targets of this platform is to make most of the inner working of the objects, relationships and interactions transparent to the platform user.
 For example: a broker with a preset commission scheme (no commission) is included along a fixed size Position sizer, a basic Analyzer and *sensible* defaults for plotting.

 Some operations are obviously the responsibility of the user, because the platform cannot know or decide if the user wishes to base the logic of a strategy on Moving Average or an Average True Range indicator (or maybe both will be used or one will use the other)

 The basics: